1bENZ0/ProteusTasks/README.md

 # Anomalies detector

-This is a simple Python application for detect anomalies in data.
+This is a simple Python application for detect anomalies in provided data.

 ## Getting Started